sidewayss/rAF/README.md

 Soon thereafter I stepped away from programming for the next five years.
 Upon my return in April, 2023 I started to update my personal site.
 I soon realized that CSS had evolved notably and that my core design for **rAF** was outdated and not as clean or complete as I had thought.
 I was considering seeking gainful employment in programming again, and updating **rAF** seemed like a good way to freshen up my skills and produce a result that would fill in for the gap in my CV.

 I don't expect to see a lot of interest in **rAF**.
-It's a now obscure niche, and there have been many animation libraries produced since Velocity.js took the web by storm well over a decade ago.
-I was mostly animating SVG, and Velocity doesn't do SVG gradients, among other things, so I built my own stuff.
+It's a now obscure niche, and there have been many animation libraries produced since Velocity.js took the web by storm over a decade ago.
+I was mostly animating SVG, and Velocity doesn't do SVG gradients, among other things.
+So I built my own stuff.

-These days animated video is much more common than web animations, and I can understand why: way more tools for creation and more reliable results.
-The one advantage that web animations have is their interactivity, but how many interactive animations have you seen beyond the welcome animation on my personal site?
+These days animated video is much more common than web animations, and I can understand why: more tools for creation and more reliable results.
+The one advantage that web animations have is their interactivity, but how many interactive animations have you seen? *see my <a href="https://sidewayss.com">homepage</a>'s interactive greeting*

 Running a digital video stream through a codec is a lot more reliable than running a JavaScript animation.
 Browser differences can mostly be ignored.
 The code has been supremely optimized.
 Loss of resolution due to bandwidth is friendlier than a stuttering or otherwise malfunctioning animation, and users are more familiar with it.
 They understand what's to blame.

-This is a project built for personal satisfaction & education, a goofy personal website, and to demonstrate that I can still write solid code.
+I built this library for personal satisfaction & education, a goofy homepage, and to demonstrate that I can still write solid code.
 I figure there might be a few other people out there who want to do more extreme animations, and maybe they'll find it useful.
 Maybe I'll even get a few people interested in contributing...